Code-Institute-Submissions/cherry-mildrew-detection/README.md

      * Used to provide the tools needed for machine learning modeling.
 * Streamlit
      * Used to create the dashboard.
 It connects the back-end information to the front end.
+* Plotly
+     * Used to create visulaisations within Jupyter notebooks to present the data.
+Can be found on Mildew detector page on the dashboard

 ## Credits